Fried Zucchini Flowers Recipe (Crispy & Stuffed)

 4. Instagram-Friendly Appeal

-Their vibrant yellow color makes them visually striking.
+Their vibrant yellow colour makes them visually striking.
 Therefore, they are extremely photogenic and popular among food bloggers.

 5. Gourmet Reputation